 Japanese Knotweed Removal by Herbicide Injection

 You may be aware that the herbicide, glyphosate is often used to remove Japanese knotweed.
-Glyphosate, widely sold under the brand names, Roundup and Rodeo, can be applied as a foliar spray (i.e., you spray it on the leaves) to stands of Japanese knotweed.
+Glyphosate, widely sold under the brand names, Roundup and Rodeo, can be applied as a foliar spray (i.e., you spray it on the leaves) to stands of Japanese knotweed, using a pressurized garden sprayer.
 But did you know that glyphosate can also be injected into Japanese knotweed canes?
 Call it "death by lethal injection" for Japanese knotweed.

 "What would be the advantage of herbicide injection over a foliar spray?" perhaps you ask.
 Well, glyphosate is a non-selective herbicide.
 In other words, it wipes out everything in its path!
 If you are attempting Japanese knotweed removal in the proximity of desirable plants, an errant foliar spray of glyphosate could wreak considerable havoc upon them.
 Enter herbicide injection as an alternative method for Japanese knotweed removal.